-Back in June 2019 Max Rudberg, a Swedish graphic designer, created a concept illustration of how the new 5.4in size might look.
-It strikes us as a superbly pocketable device that still manages to fit in good-size screen.
+It looks ideal for one-handed use, doesn't it?
+We got the same impression last year when Max Rudberg, a Swedish graphic designer, created a concept illustration of how the new 5.4in size might look.

 These rough, but gives you an idea of what Apple could be going for with a 5.4" device - something in between an iPhone 8 and an SE, but with a much larger screen.— Max Rudberg (@maxrudberg) June 24, 2019

 I would guess they would scale down the UI of the XS, even if screen would be narrower than that of an 8. pic.twitter.com/EFR88i1hEb